 Surrey Urban Indigenous Strategy

-Check out the strategy and actions to improve the lives of urban Indigenous people in Surrey.
+Review the strategy and actions that are being put into place to improve the lives of Indigenous people in Surrey.

 The City of Surrey acknowledges the traditional territories of the Semiahmoo, Katzie, Kwikwetlem, Kwantlen, Qayqayt and Tsawwassen First Nations.

 The Truth and Reconciliation Commission of Canada (TRC) exposed the terrible legacy of the Indian Residential School System and the on-going trauma for survivors.
 With Surrey having the largest urban Indigenous populations in BC, the City is taking a proactive response to the call to action by the TRC.